 Costco members have a lot of money-saving hacks at their disposal.
 From cash-back credit cards that earn rewards on every purchase to smart bulk-buying strategies that significantly reduce at-home meal costs, savvy Costco shoppers know a lot about keeping shopping bills in check.

-If you’re not yet a Costco member, now’s the time to take a closer look at the benefits of membership.
-Whet your appetite with the above Costco shopping hacks for non-members, and if you like what you see, consider going all-in on membership with the world’s biggest warehouse club.
+Still, if you’re not yet a Costco member, now’s the time to take a closer look at the benefits of membership.
+Whet your appetite with Costco shopping hacks for nonmembers, and if you like what you see, go all-in on membership with the world’s biggest warehouse store.